aandreu7/MyHealthKit/README.md

 - Execute MyHealthController/server/app.py using a Python3 interpreter and server will be running on port 5000 by default.

 - Install ROS Noetic.
 Only available on Ubuntu 20.04 (Docker images are published but only working on Linux devices, not working on Windows/MacOS through Docker Desktop).
-Follow this tutorial install and get familiarized with ROS: https://wiki.ros.org/noetic/Installation
+Follow this tutorial to install and get familiarized with ROS: https://wiki.ros.org/noetic/Installation

-- To run SLAM and Navigation, go to /
+- To run SLAM and Navigation, go to MyHealthController/SLAM/catkin_ws and compile it executing:

+catkin_make

+- Once compiled, run ROS (RPLidar C1 + Hector SLAM + move_base) using our personalized ROS packet and launch file:

+roslaunch my_slam_setup myhealthkit.launch

 ## Software
 ---